-Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod - Pocket-lint
+Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod

 How to make a FaceTime call from iMessage

-Open the Messages app > Tap on the message thread of the person you want to FaceTime (needs to be an iOS user) > Tap on the contact name at the top of the message thread > Tap on 'FaceTime'.
+Open the Messages app > Tap on the message thread of the person you want to FaceTime > Tap on the video symbol in the top right corner.

 How to make an audio call from iMessage

-Open the Messages app > Tap on the message thread of the person you want to call > Tap on the contact name at the top of the message thread > Tap on 'Audio'.
+Open the Messages app > Tap on the message thread of the person you want to call > Tap on the contact name at the top of the message thread > Tap on 'Call'.

 How to share your location with a contact on iMessage

-Open the Messages app > Tap on the message thread of the person you want to share your current location with > Tap on the contact name at the top of the message thread > Tap on the information icon > Share my Location > Select between 'Share for One Hour', 'Share Until End of Day' and 'Share Indefinitely'.
+Open the Messages app > Tap on the message thread of the person you want to share your current location with > Tap on the contact name at the top of the message thread > Share my Location > Select between 'Share for One Hour', 'Share Until End of Day' and 'Share Indefinitely'.

-If you choose 'Share Indefinitely', you'll appear in that contact's Find My Friends app, and they will also see your location at the top of their display when they tap on the information symbol under your contact name in your message thread in their Messages app.
+If you choose 'Share Indefinitely', you'll appear in that contact's Find My app, and they will also see your location at the top of their display when they tap on the information symbol under your contact name in your message thread in their Messages app.

-How to see images and attachments within a message thread on iMessage
+How to see photos and attachments within a message thread on iMessage

-Open the Messages app > Tap on the message thread of the person you want to see the images and attachments sent from and to you > Tap on the contact name at the top of the message thread > Tap on the information icon > 'Images and Attachments' appear at the bottom.
+Open the Messages app > Tap on the message thread of the person you want to see the images and attachments sent from and to you > Tap on the contact name at the top of the message thread > Scroll down and you'll see Photos, links and attachments appear at the bottom.

 What's the difference between green and blue messages in Apple Messages?